templatus/templatus-vue/README.md

 - ActionCable (for WebSocket communication)
 - PostgreSQL (for using as SQL database)
 - Sidekiq (for background processing)
-- Redis (for Caching, ActionCable and Sidekiq)
+- Redis (for Caching, ActionCable, and Sidekiq)
 - Vue 3 (as frontend framework)
 - Vue Router (for frontend routing)
 - Vuex (for frontend state management)